InoCare

 PCOS is defined by a hormonal disorder in women that is characterized by hyperandrogenism, or excess of male hormones, and the possible absence of ovulation and menstrual irregularities.
 These are usually caused by the presence of follicular cysts in the ovary, which did not develop naturally and therefore did not rupture and ovulate.

-The cysts found in the context of PCOS do not represent a health problem and do not need to be surgically removed.
+Cysts found in the context of PCOS do not represent a health problem and do not need to be surgically removed.
 The most characteristic symptoms are irregular menstrual cycles, excess body hair, hair loss usually in the temporal zone, acne, obesity, hypertension and glucose metabolism alteration.
-It is also the most common cause of infertility and may be associated with increased cardiovascular risk in the event of obesity, hypertension and glucose metabolism alteration.
+It is also the most common cause of infertility and can be associated with an increased cardiovascular risk in the case of obesity, high blood pressure and altered glucose metabolism.

 At least 20-25% of cases of female infertility are caused by ovulation irregularities having, as a symptom, irregular or even absent menstruations.